maevefar/Dates/README.md

 java dates for running

 ## Description
 My project can be given a date input and outputs if it is valid.
 To make the day valid it must be written in numeric and can have a leading 0 if 1 digit but doesn't need to.
-The day must be a day that would exist in teh given month in the given year.
+The day must be a day that would exist in the given month in the given year.
 To make month valid, it can be written similar to day in its numeric format with or without a leading 0, or it can be written in shorthand containing the first 3 letters of the month in all upper, all lower, or just the first character upper.
 To make year valid, it must be written in its numeric with 2 or 4 digitis.
 The given date must fall within the years 1753-3000.

 ## Test Cases
 Valid: